AlliVaughn/lvlup_curriculum/weeks/overview.md

 [Topic Board for Questions @ ...]()

-This is the online material for Lvl\U/p Workshop series for Middle & High Schoolers.
+This is the live syllabus for Lvl\U/p Workshop series for Middle & High Schoolers.

 **Team**
 * Alli Vaughn